gourie/kaggle_inclass/README.md

 your notebook and then select Submit to Competition behind the ... next to the Edit button:
 ![Leader notebook](./img/kaggle_notebooksubmit.png)

-Note that the TAs will use your latest results and notebook to grade your submission so please make sure that this notebook contains your best and final results!
+Note that the TAs will use your latest notebook which resulted in a successful submission to grade your submission so please make sure that this notebook contains your best and final results!